On the strengths of the self-updating process clustering algorithm: The Self-Updating Process

 where $f_t$ is some function that measures the influence between two data points at time $t$. \item Repeat (ii) until every data point no longer moves. \end{enumerate} When two data points are closer, the influence between them should be stronger.
-We therefore assign a larger value to $f_t$ when $x_i^{(t)}$ and $x_j^{(t)}$ are closer, and interpret $f_t(x_i^{(t)},x_j^{(t)})$ as the mutual influence between point $i$ and point $j$ at the $t$-th update.
-In plain words, equation (\ref{eq:update}) says that the next location where point $i$ moves to is determined by the influences it receives at present from all data points, including from point $i$ itself.
-In statistical terminology, $x_i^{(t+1)}$ is {\it the weighted average} of all $x_i^{(t)}$'s, for $i \in \{1,...,N\}$.
+Therefore, we assign a larger value to $f_t$ when $x_i^{(t)}$ and $x_j^{(t)}$ are closer.
+We interpret $f_t(x_i^{(t)},x_j^{(t)})$ as the mutual influence between point $i$ and point $j$ at the $t$-th update.
+In plain words, equation (\ref{eq:update}) states that the next position where point $i$ moves to is determined by the influences it currently receives from all data points, including from point $i$ itself.
+In statistical terminology, $x_i^{(t+1)}$ is the weighted average of all $x_i^{(t)}$'s, for $i \in \{1,...,N\}$.
+Throughout this paper we take $f_t$ as a truncated exponential decay function of some distance $d$,